hhwhhw204/WGMap/README.md

 ``python WGFormer_predict.py -m pred -t 'LIHC'``

-# extract fea (pan-cancer and specific-cancer)
-echo "We provide the non-coding omic features of mutation, CNV, and gene expression.As the file is too large to upload, please refer to the paper data website to download the original dataset."
+We provide the non-coding omic features of mutation, CNV, and gene expression.As the file is too large to upload, please refer to the paper data website to download the original dataset:

 ``cd /extract_fea/non-coding``